-With the provision of a new fire detection system completed, in 2021-22 conservation efforts will focus on reducing water ingress and improving the material state of HMS Trincomalee's rig.
-To this end, the ship's hull will be fully repainted, in the course of which leaking hull seams will be addressed.
-Subject to Covid restrictions, regular visits from the National Museum's team of shipwrights will undertake maintenance of the weather deck caulking and complete remedial works to the main hatch - a continuing source of rainwater penetration into the ship's fabric.
+Conservation efforts will continue to focus on reducing water ingress and improving the material state of HMS Trincomalee's rig.
+The shipwrights will undertake maintenance of the weather deck caulking and complete remedial works to deck beams around the main hatch - a continuing source of rainwater penetration into the ship's fabric.